Article 1. Introduction

 No special terms and conditions will prevail over these GTCS, except with the Service Provider’s prior written consent.
 Any conflicting terms or conditions raised by the Client (in particular, its own general terms and conditions of purchase) will therefore be, in the absence of the Service Provider’s express written acceptance, unenforceable against the Service Provider regardless of when those terms or conditions may have been brought to its attention.

-As an Intellectual Property Attorney firm, Inlex IP Expertise is obliged to comply strictly with the legislative and regulatory parts of the French Intellectual Property Code in accordance with Law no. 92-597 of 1 July 1992 (Articles L.422-1 to L.423-2 and R.422-1 to R.423-2) and with the Internal Rules of the French National Association of Industrial Property Attorneys (CNCPI) published in the Official Journal on 18 September 1994 in accordance with the Order of 29 July 1994, and performs its Services in accordance with those Rules.
+As an Intellectual Property Attorney firm, Inlex IP Expertise is obliged to comply strictly with the legislative and regulatory parts of the French Intellectual Property Code in accordance with Law no. 92-597 of 1 July 1992 (Articles L.422-1 to L.423-2 and R.422-1 to R.423-2) and with the Internal Rules of the French National Association of Industrial Property Attorneys (CNCPI) published in the Official Journal on 18 September 1994 in accordance with the Order of 29 July 1994, and performs its Services in accordance with those Rules and with those of the Ethics Rules applying to Intellectual Property Lawyers.

 Article 2.
 Conclusion of the Service contract